AGKireev/ccproxy/docs/MAC-QUICKSTART.md

 - **"command not found: bun"** — restart your terminal after installing Bun.
 - **401 errors** — re-run `claude /login` to refresh your OAuth token.
 - **Quick tunnel URL changed** — update the Base URL in Cursor settings and restart Cursor.
-- **Connection errors with Option B** — Cursor's backend can't reach localhost; switch to Option A.
 - **Logs** — set `VERBOSE_LOGGING=true` in `.env`, then check `api.log`.